Calisthenics For Beginners: What It Is & How To Start

 Calisthenics For Beginners: What It Is & How To Start - Hero image

-It’s has been around for centuries, is incredibly beneficial for your overall strength and fitness, and chances are, it’s already part of your routine!
+Whether you’ve been working out for years or you’re just starting out on your fitness journey, you’ve probably heard of calisthenics before.
+It’s been around for centuries, is incredibly beneficial for your overall strength and fitness, and chances are, it’s already part of your routine!

 What is calisthenics?

 Calisthenics is a form of strength training that uses the resistance of your body and gravity to help strengthen your muscles and improve your coordination, endurance and mobility.
-In fact, almost all common bodyweight exercises are calisthenics exercises such as squats, push-ups, lunges and crunches!
+Almost all common bodyweight exercises are actually calisthenics exercises such as squats, push-ups, lunges and crunches!

-Calisthenics exercises range from simple movements like squats that don’t require any equipment, to advanced movements that require a bar such as pull-ups and muscle-ups (the same as a pull-up, except you pull your entire torso above the bar), and even more complex exercises similar to gymnastics.
+Calisthenics exercises range from simple, beginner-friendly movements that don’t require any equipment like squats, to advanced movements that require equipment such as a bar or gymnastics rings such as pull-ups and muscle-ups (the same as a pull-up, except you pull your entire torso above the bar).

-The best part about this versatile workout style is that you can do the exercises anytime, anywhere — from your at-home workout space to the gym, a hotel room, or even outdoors!
+Calisthenics exercises are something you can include in your strength training routine, or a training style you can solely focus on.
+The best part?
+You can practice calisthenics anywhere — from your at-home workout space to the gym, a hotel room, or even outdoors!

-One of the many benefits of this training style is you can get started without any equipment, which makes it a great form of strength training for beginners, perfect for at-home workouts and a great way to stay active on holiday.
+One of the many benefits of calisthenics is you can get started without any equipment, which makes it a great form of strength training for beginners, perfect for at-home workouts and a great way to stay active on holiday.
+Believe it or not, you can see amazing fitness results with a very simple (not to mention affordable) set-up.

-If you’re looking to learn new skills, change up your routine or challenge yourself further, some simple pieces of equipment can take your training up a level.
+If you’re looking to try a new training style, mix up your routine or give yourself a fresh challenge, some simple pieces of calisthenics equipment can help level up your training.
 These include:

 • Parallettes: two bars on stands that sit parallel to one another

-• Pull-up bar: a horizontal pole you can use for exercises such as hanging knee raises, pull-ups and muscle ups
+• Pull-up bar: perfect for exercises such as hanging knee raises, pull-ups and muscle-ups

-• Resistance band: the variable resistance in a thick elastic band can be used to make exercises more challenging
+• Resistance band: the variable resistance in a thick elastic band can be used to make exercises easier or more challenging

 It’s great for beginners

-Many calisthenics exercises are easy enough for beginners to master and don’t have a high risk of injury, such as bodyweight squats and push-ups.
-If you’re new to fitness, calisthenics can help you learn the correct form and build your confidence before progressing to more advanced variations or adding weights.
+Many calisthenics exercises are easy enough for beginners to master and have a low risk of injury, such as bodyweight squats and push-ups.
+If you’re new to fitness, calisthenics can help you master your form and build confidence before progressing to more advanced variations or adding weights.

 Calisthenics For Beginners: What It Is & How To Start - Picture Panel 2 - Desktop